botworld-wiki/beatburger.github.io/_materials/thick-tube.md

 title: "Thick Tube"
 name: "Thick Tube"
-description: "Often found on ridges, mountains or other high places"
+description: "<a href=/farming title=You can increase your chances of finding this material by grinding the right routes>Farmable</a> - Often found on <a href=/loot#high-places>ridges, mountains or other High Places</a>"
 imageUrl: "/assets/img/materials/thick-tube.png"
 breadcrumbs:
   Materials: "/materials"